Home - The Best Propane Grills in 2023

 3. Napoleon Rogue 365 2-Burner Propane Gas Grill

-Napoleon’s grills get really hot.
+Napoleon’s grills get hot.
 They carry the highest BTU rating on average.
 This one, in particular, puts out 37000 units of heat.
 That makes for some tender rare meat.

 The cool thing is the way the grate is designed.
 They’re cast in an “S” pattern for interesting sear marks.
 Here you have the highest quality and best design among two-burner grills, but it comes at a higher price.